ShevyKossovsky/Employee-Management-Application/README.md

-## Employee Management Application
+# Employee Management Application

 ![Employee Management](/client/src/assets/screenShot.png)

-### Description
+## Description

 This is an employee management application built using Angular for the frontend and .NET Core for the backend.
-The application allows the manager to manage employee data, including adding, editing, and deleting employees.
-The manager can also view the employee details or export them to the local computer.
+The application allows the manager to manage employee data, including adding, editing and deleting employees.
+The manager can also view the employee details or export to the local computer.

-The app utilizes various external libraries, including Angular Material, to enhance its user interface and provide a visually appealing experience.
+The app uses various external libraries, including Angular Material to enhance its user interface and provide a visually appealing experience.

-### Technologies Used
+## Technologies Used

 - **Frontend**: Angular
 - **Backend**: .NET Core